WooCommerce checkout page terms and conditions protect your store from disputes, chargebacks, and legal liability.

 You can add terms and conditions to the WooCommerce checkout using two methods.

 First, create a new terms and conditions page and specify it in the advanced WooCommerce page setup settings.
-Customize the checkout template in WordPress and assign the terms and conditions page there.
+Customize the WordPress checkout template and assign the terms and conditions page there.

 Second, create a store checkout with FunnelKit Funnel Builder and customize your checkout page with any page builder.
 Add the text editor widget and enter your terms and conditions under the place order button.